stigster/FMG/README.md

   -s SERVER, --server SERVER
+                        The server URL to access (e.g. imap.gmail.com) -p PORT, --port PORT  The port on which to contact the server -t TARGETDIR, --targetdir TARGETDIR
+                        Target directory in which to store the result.
-                        The server URL to access (e.g. imap.gmail.com) -p PORT, --port PORT  The port on which to contact the server -I, --imap            Communicate with the server using the IMAP protocol -S, --ssl             Communicate with the server using SSL encryption -N, --nossl           Communicate with the server without encryption -D, --debug           Display debug information
+                        (Defaults to the FMG directory) -I, --imap            Communicate with the server using the IMAP protocol -S, --ssl             Communicate with the server using SSL encryption -N, --nossl           Communicate with the server without encryption -D, --debug           Display debug information
-  -V, --verbose         Output more info to console during processing -Q, --quiet           Output only necessary info to screen -d, --dry             Dry-run.
+  -V, --verbose         Display more info to console during processing -Q, --quiet           Display only necessary info to screen -d, --dry             Dry-run.
 Do not access the server -F, --force           Ignore warnings and verifications.
 USE WITH CAUTION!
 ```